 WARRIOR LEADER PHASE

 This phase builds on the basics Cadets have learned by extending into adventure training in the field.
-Combat Water Survival Training, rappelling, land navigation and marksmanship training provide physical challenges that test Cadets individually while developing teamwork skills.
-Also included in this phase are squad tactics, urban combat simulations and orienteering.
+Combat Water Survival Training (CWST), rappelling, land navigation and marksmanship training provide physical challenges that test Cadets individually while developing teamwork skills.
+Also included in this phase are squad tactics, urban combat simulations, and orienteering.

 BOLD LEADER PHASE